nvlled/hph/README.md

 Another pain point is PHP's closure, which requires explicit variable capturing.
 This can be repetitive on blocks with deep nesting.
-See example/form-closure.php on how this issue is slightly addressed.
+See example/form-closure.php and example/scoping.php on how this issue is slightly addressed.